CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-latent-traces-and-landau-free-energy.md

 But that last step is an interpretation, not an identification theorem.
 The prompt does not literally reveal a physical reservoir parameter.
 It changes the deployed conditional distribution, and the grand-canonical language is a way of describing the resulting shift in an effective landscape.

 The same caution applies to convergence.
-The grand sum over $N$ is only meaningful if it is finite.
+The grand sum over $$N$$ is only meaningful if it is finite.
 In the present language, runaway looping corresponds to a regime in which longer and longer traces keep receiving enough net weight that the effective Landau free energy is no longer well defined.
 That is a useful implication of the model, but it also shows that the model needs an explicit stability assumption.

 ## what this conjecture buys us